Exclusive: The secret documents that help explain the Qatar crisis.

 The list also included demands to cut ties to extremist organizations, including the Muslim Brotherhood, Hezbollah and ISIS, to halt the development of a Turkish military base in the country and to stop the practice of giving Qatari nationality to their citizens.

-Egyptian Foreign Minister Sameh Shoukry said last week that Qatar's had responded negatively to the demands, saying Qatar's response was "overall negative and lacked any substance."
+Egyptian Foreign Minister Sameh Shoukry said last week that Qatar had responded negatively to the demands, saying Qatar's response was "overall negative and lacked any substance."

 Qatari's foreign minister argued some of the demands violated international law.

-Note: UPDATE: This story has been edited for clarity and to add the text of the supplemental agreement signed by countries' foreign ministers.